 Core Practical Treatment Frameworks: Set 1

 Set 1 serves two purposes: A. provides interventionists (parents, caregivers, teachers, counselors, therapists, and other professionals) with information to unpack the needs of their social learners through 7 conceptual frameworks and B. provides 6 treatment frameworks for use with social emotional learners.
 Each one of these ready-to-use visual scaffolds displays an important social concept through a user-friendly graphic on one side and step-by-step instructions and resource recommendations on the back.
 For interventionists we drill down and provide guidance on educational aspects of students’ social emotional abilities.
 The treatment frameworks provide structured, concrete lessons and practical strategies for direct use with students about core social emotional concepts, such as the basic feelings and emotions scale, the size of the problem/size of the reaction, and social behavior maps.
 Buy it at a discount as part of the set, or individually for full price.
-Digital version of Set 1 is sold separately on Apple Books and Google Play.
+Digital version of Set 1 is sold separately on Apple Books and Google Play (not printable).

 Practical Treatment Frameworks: Set 2

 With Set 2 of this collection, help students build social competencies with 13 more of our most popular and important teaching frameworks to promote social emotional learning and self-regulation at home, in clinic and school settings, and during individual or group teaching.
 Each framework presents a specific, visually scaffolded graphic to introduce core social thinking concepts, such as perspective taking, social communication, understanding and developing friendships, executive functions, and managing anxiety.
 The back of each teaching framework provides direct instruction for interventionists about the graphic, as well as recommended resources.
 Use these frameworks to provide concrete information to expand social learners’ mental blueprints for how the social world works and teach them metacognitive strategies to navigate to self-regulate within it.
 Buy it at a discount as part of the set, or individually for full price.
-Digital version of Set 2 is sold separately on Apple Books and Google Play.
+Digital version of Set 2 is sold separately on Apple Books and Google Play (not printable).